rajeshpleti/SITHARAMA/elysiumanalytics.md

 3. Data
 ![sample](snowflakestorage.PNG)

-### 6.4 Select the fields and  filters for your query tile’s
+### 4. Select the fields and  filters for your query tile’s <span id="fieldsandfilters"><span>

-first select data fileter, then choose relevant fields and filters for query tiles to visually analyze the insights of data
+First select data fileter, then choose relevant fields and filters for query tiles to visually analyze the insights of data
 ![filters](filterfields.PNG)

-### 6.5 Configure your visualization options
+### 5. Configure your visualization options <span id="visualizations"><span>
+configuration options allows users to change the visualization based on various parameters
+a.
+Create and run your query.
+b.
+Click the Visualization tab to start configuring your visualization options.
+c.
+Select the type of visualization that best displays your data.
+For more options, click … to the right of the displayed visualization options.
+d.
+Click Edit to configure the visualization option settings, such as naming and arranging chart axes, choosing the position and type of each data series, or 		    modifying the chart color palette.
+e.
+Once you have set up your query, click Run.
+f.
+Click Save to save the query as a tile on your dashboard.
+g.
+Same way we can add  multiple tiles to the dashboard

 ![config1](config1.PNG)

 ![config2](config2.PNG)

-### 6.6 Adding Dashboard Filters a User Can Change
+### 6. Adding Dashboard Filters a User Can Change <span id="usercanchange"><span>

 ![parameters](addfilterdashboards.PNG)

-### 6.7 Copy Of Existing Dashboard and Editing the dashboard
+### 7. Copy Of Existing Dashboard and Editing the dashboard <span id="copy1"><span>

+a.
+Click on Edit Dashboard and Rename Dashboard and start editing it.
+b.
+Add tiles and filters based on the needed to the edited dashboard.

 ![copyofnew](copyofnew.PNG)

-* Users and Roles of access of dashboards organizational data contains more sensitiive information and these kind of  visualization dashboards need to be shared to only intended persons.
+### 8. Users and Roles of access of dashboards <span id="userroles"><span>

+Organizational data contains more sensitiive information and these kind of  visualization dashboards need to be shared to only intended persons.

 ![roles](roles.PNG)

+a.
+Personal Folder has all the dashboard built from elysium for personal space.
+b.
+Group Folder we can move dashboards from personal to group so that specific User related can view those dashboards.
+c.
+Shared Dashboards will be accessed by all  the users who has access to Elysium applications.

-### 6.8 Dashboards Available in Elysium Analytics
+### 9. Dashboards Available in Elysium Analytics <span id="availabledashboards"><span>
 	1. Insider Threat Detection
 	2. Security Posture
 	3. UEBA